 Breast reduction surgery reduces the size of the breasts while making them attractive in the ways you desire.
-With the added benefit of a lift, this surgery can relieve intense back and neck pain, uncomfortable rashes, and trouble finding clothes — all while leaving you with breasts you feel happy with.
+With the added benefit of a lift, this surgery can relieve intense back and neck pain reduce swelling, uncomfortable rashes, and trouble finding clothes — all while leaving you with breasts you feel happy with.

 While the surgery can be life-altering for many patients, there are a number of patients who are concerned with the recovery period.
 For this reason, we’ve outlined a description of breast reduction recovery week by week below.

-Education is power, and if you are considering this surgery, the more you know about the recovery experience, the more prepared you’ll be with the procedure.
+Education is power, and if you are considering this plastic surgery again, the more you know about the recovery experience, the more prepared you’ll be with the procedure.

 What to Expect After Your Breast Reduction Surgery